genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/04_server.md

 To enable this, we need to have a common task that will take what we've done and generate all the server and UI configuration.

-> This is an important command and one that will be used regularly for all Flow development.
+> This is an important command and one that will be used regularly for all Fuse development.

 To get started with an initial server configuration, we need to run this task: